-The main cabin was enclosed in the centre fuselage, with the pilot seated in an open cockpit to the rear and was a single-engine biplane of large dimensions.
+The main cabin was enclosed in the centre fuselage, with the pilot seated in an open cockpit to the rear .
+It was a a single-engine biplane of large dimensions.
 The Napier Lion powerplant was housed in the nose section with wooden, 2 bay wire braced wings and a forward fuselage predominantly clad in plywood.

-The prototype (G-EARI) first flew on 8th April 1920 and carried the construction number 1 of the newly formed De Havilland Aircraft Company.
-Unfortunately just 8 days later it was wrecked during a forced landing shortly after take off from Croydon Airport.
+The prototype (G-EARI) first flew on 8th April 1920, carrying the Construction No. 1 of the newly formed De Havilland Aircraft Company.
+Unfortunately, just 8 days later the aircraft was wrecked during a forced landing, shortly after take off from Croydon Airport.

-DH18s were initially delivered to Aircraft Transport and Travel Ltd (AT&T).
+All De Havilland DH18s were initially delivered to Aircraft Transport and Travel Ltd (AT & T).

-AT& T eventually folded in 1921 due to 'unfair competition' from French government backed airlines which forced the UK to commence its own state supported subsidised air services.
-Subsequently, the two AT&T DH18As were transferred to Instone Airlines, followed by a further example for their sole use.
+AT & T eventually folded in 1921, due to 'unfair competition' from the French government-backed airlines .
+This had forced the UK authorities to commence its own state-funded air services with Instone Airlines.
+Subsequently, the two AT & T DH18As were transferred to Instone, followed by a further example for their sole use.

 2 further aircraft later were supplied to Instone to make up for a shortage in aircraft, these featuring plywood covered fuselages and being designated DH18B.

-Production of all DH18 variants totalled 6 aircraft, the final survivor being the second machine (G-EARO), which flew at RAE Farnborough on miscellaneous trials until November 1927.
+Production of all De Havilland DH18 variants totalled 6 aircraft, the only survivor being the second machine (G-EARO), which flew at Royal Aircraft Establishment (RAE) at Farnborough where it underwent miscellaneous trials until November 1927.

-The DH18 eventually retired from commercial service in 1923 with one aircraft having flown 90,000 miles without incident.
-2 examples were seconded to the Air Ministry and took part in 'Diching Trials' where on aircraft remain afloat for over 25 minutes.
+The De Havilland DH18 eventually retired from commercial service in 1923, with one aircraft having flown 90,000 miles without incident.
+2 examples were seconded to the Air Ministry and took part in 'Ditching Trials' where one aircraft remain afloat for over 25 minutes.

 |Powerplant||One 450 hp Napier Lion engine|